RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 There are no strictures on the use of a competitor's trademark as long as it is used non-deceitfully.
 However, copyrights and trademarks must be carefully observed.

 ## Reasonable Person:

-The FTC will interpret ads from the perspective of the "reasonable" person within the target audience and provided some case-specific guidance.
-There remains a dearth of information about bow the FTC interprets an ad.
-The establishment of interpretive standards would serve the public policy goals of objectivity and consistency.
+It can be easy to get caught up in the fancy technical specifications behind doing legally viable claims support research.
+But never get so bound up in the process to miss the most basic legal test of what you are doing.
+The underlying question about what a real consumer sees and what a research respondent is show and asked about is the ["reasonable person" test.](https://www.lsd.law/define/reasonable-consumer-test)  The ad will be interpreted from the perspective of the "reasonable" person within the target audience.

 ## Promotional Claims: